 Pygame handles all its event messaging through an event queue.
 The routines in this module help you manage that event queue.
 The input queue is heavily dependent on the pygame display module.
 If the display has not been initialized and a video mode not set, the event queue will not really work.

-The queue is a regular queue of Event objects, there are a variety of ways to access the events it contains.
-From simply checking for the existance of events, to grabbing them directly off the stack.
+The queue is a regular queue of :class:`pygame.event.EventType` event objects, there are a variety of ways to access the events it contains.
+From simply checking for the existence of events, to grabbing them directly off the stack.